 - Favourite your websites – to avoid phoney/phishing links/bait

-- Carefully read an email – is it suspicious?
+- Carefully read your emails – is it suspicious?
 Does it conflict with what you know?
 If the suspicious activity was not conducted by you, then double check the email and any links that they send you to.
 Never download anything from suspicious emails

 - Use 2FA (2-factor authentication), ideally physical security keys, second best an app random number generator like Google Authenticator.